List of G.I. Joe: A Real American Hero characters: Ace

 Ace is the G.I.
 Joe Team's original fighter pilot.
 His real name is Brad J. Armbruster, and his rank is Air Force captain O-3.
 Ace was born in Providence, Rhode Island.
 His primary military specialty is fixed wing pilot, and his secondary military specialty is intelligence operations.
 He spent time flying pipelines and flying stunt planes for films before enlisting in the United States Air Force, and later transferred to the G.I.
 Joe team.
 Prior to joining the Joes, he worked as a senior instructor for the USAF Fighter Weapons Squadron "Aggressors" (pilot combat training school).

 Ace was released in 1983 packaged with the "Sky Striker" fighter jet.
 A new figure was released as part of the 1992 "Battle Copters" line, with his name changed to "Wendall Armbruster".
 The figure was repainted and released as part of the "Battle Corps" line in 1993, packaged with the "Ghoststriker" X-16 fighter jet.
-In the United Kingdom Action Force toyline, Ace was first released in 1985, then rereleased in 1987 with his hometown changed to Montreal, Canada.
+In the United Kingdom Action Force toyline, Ace was first released in 1985, then rereleased in 1987 with his hometown changed to Montreal, Quebec, Canada.

 In the Marvel Comics G.I.
 Joe: A Real American Hero series, Ace debuts in issue #14 (August 1983).
 He is featured in issue #34 (April 1985), where he battles the Cobra pilot Wild Weasel in a dogfight over New Jersey.
 Both pilots run out of missiles and ammunition, and the fight ends in a stalemate.
 After G.I.
 Joe disbands following the series' end in 1994, Ace returns to stunt flying.
 When the team reforms in 2001 in the Devil's Due Publishing comic series, he rejoins on reserve status.